Time for some outdoor fun?

-In spring and summer, the snow melts into clear alpine streams perfect for fishing.
-With an abundance of Atlantic salmon and brook, brown and rainbow trout, you can cast your lines at Lake Eucumbene, Tumut River and Lake Jindabyne, or take lessons in Jindabyne and Thredbo.
-The lakes of the Snowy Mountains Hydro Scheme fill for boating, fishing, paddling and sailing, while sightseeing driving tours to key locations of the scheme are also popular.
+In spring and summer, the snow melts into clear alpine streams perfect for salmon and trout fishing.
+With an abundance of Atlantic salmon and brook, brown and rainbow trout, you can cast your lines at Lake Eucumbene, Tumut River, Lake Jindabyne, Bombala's streams or take lessons in Jindabyne and Thredbo.
+The spectacular lakes of the Snowy Mountains Hydro Scheme fill for boating, fishing, paddling and sailing, and sightseeing driving tours to key scheme locations are also popular.

 With spectacular displays of wildflowers across the Main Range and Mount Kosciuszko, soak in rugged landscapes with bushwalks starting from Charlotte Pass or Thredbo.
 In a place steeped with legend and fame of the Man from Snowy River, you may even see a brumby (wild horse) on a bushwalk, along with countless kangaroos, wallabies, wombats and birds.

 Drive the Monaro Highway from Canberra to the town of Cooma and then on to Jindabyne to access the main alpine areas.
 Visit quaint towns like Bredbo, Berridale and Numeralla.
 Explore gold mining relics at Kiandra, or spy Australia's iconic mammal, the platypus, in rivers around Bombala which have some of the highest populations of platypus in New South Wales.